tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 content_css: "css/content.css",
 ```

 Next select the buttons you want in your toolbar.
-You can use comma or space as a separator.
+You can use a comma or space as a separator.

 > ```js
 toolbar: "insertfile undo redo | styleselect | bold italic | alignleft aligncenter alignright alignjustify | bullist numlist outdent indent | link image | print preview media fullpage | forecolor backcolor emoticons",
 ```

-Lastly we have implemented a very powerful styles configuration.
+Lastly we have implemented a powerful styles configuration.
 For example, "Bold text" simply makes a `<b>` tag, "Red text" makes a span with a style coloring it RED.

 The "Table row" can only be applied to a table row `<tr>`.